deep-spin/hallucinations-in-nmt/README.md

 We also make available the DE-EN model that was used to produce the translations and the training data (from WMT18) that was used to train it.
 Those resources are made available [here](https://www.mediafire.com/file/mp5oim9hqgcy8fb/checkpoint_best.tar.xz/file) and [here](https://www.mediafire.com/file/jfl7y6yu7jqwwhv/wmt18_de-en.tar.xz/file), respectively.
 We also provide the `sentencepiece` models that were used to preprocess the data (in `./sentencepiece_models/`), so you can run the model on additional data.

 ### How to use our model?
 Our model is built on top of [*Fairseq*](https://github.com/facebookresearch/fairseq).
 We refer to their [repo folder on translation](https://github.com/facebookresearch/fairseq/blob/main/examples/translation) for additional information on how to preprocess, train and generate translations.

+NOTE: To obtain model-based statistics that are faithful to the dataset we release, we advise to force decode the translations in the dataset using `fairseq-generate` with `score-reference` activated.

 ### How to run MC-dropout on Fairseq models?
 Look [here](https://github.com/facebookresearch/fairseq/tree/main/examples/unsupervised_quality_estimation) to find instructions on how to run MC-dropout inference with Fairseq models.
 You will also find instructions on how to compute similarity between multiple hypotheses with METEOR, which you can use to compute `MC-DSim`.